An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Analysis on discretized dual DOT problem

 So the KKT system of \eqref{eq:opt-ddot} is given by

-where $\odot$ denotes the element-wise product.
-Moreover, we have the following result on the existence of solutions to the KKT system \eqref{eq:ddot-kkt}. \begin{proposition} The solution set to the KKT system \eqref{eq:ddot-kkt} is not empty, i.e., \eqref{eq:opt-ddot} has both optimal solutions and Lagrange multipliers. \end{proposition}
+Moreover, we have the following result on the unconditional existence of solutions to the KKT system \eqref{eq:ddot-kkt}. \begin{theorem} The solution set to the KKT system \eqref{eq:ddot-kkt} is not empty, i.e., \eqref{eq:opt-ddot} has both optimal solutions and Lagrange multipliers. \end{theorem}